• Skip to content

 How NICU noise affects sleep for sick or premature babies

 The neonatal intensive care unit (NICU) can be a noisy place.
 Staff try hard to keep things quiet and follow guidelines to minimise noise.
-But sometimes NICU noise can go above the ideal level, which can cause stress and discomfort and affect babies’ sleep.
+But sometimes NICU noise can go above the ideal level, which can cause stress and discomfort and affect sleep for sick or premature babies.

-If there’s too much noise, your baby might not sleep for as long or as well, or the noise might keep waking them up.
+If there’s too much noise, your sick or premature baby might not sleep for as long or as well, or the noise might keep waking them up.

 The other thing that might stop your baby from sleeping well is being woken for medical treatments.